A message from Superintendent of Schools Linda Goewey:

 - Increase proficiency on all NYS assessments by 5 percent.
 (For Regents exams with 85 percent+ proficiency last year, our goal is to maintain that percentage +/- 5 percent).

-- Decrease number of students with 18 or more absences by 10 percent.
+- Decrease number of students with 18 or more unexcused absences by 10 percent.

 We have concentrated much time and effort in the area of literacy this year.
-We now have three Instructional Coaches and one Instructional Coordinator that help support our wonderful teachers in implementing Reader’s and Writer’s Workshop, increasing student engagement, and conducting data analysis at all levels.
-We will continue to support the work we are doing throughout the district to include a closer look at math, science and social studies.
+We now have three Instructional Coaches and two Instructional Coordinators that help support our wonderful teachers in implementing Reader’s and Writer’s Workshop, Pearson Math and Social Studies Framework.
+Their collective work aims to increase student engagement and conduct data analysis at all levels.
+We will continue to support the work we are doing throughout the district in all content areas.

 As a district, we are grateful to the dedication of our Board of Education, faculty, staff and community.
 The support from parents and guardians in helping our students and staff to grow has also been invaluable.
 I look forward to continuing to work with you.
 There is so much to be proud of.